Healthcare industry guide 60 min - Instant certificate

 Answers to common questions from healthcare workers about Abrasive Wheels Training in Ireland.

-Can home care workers take this training?
+Can lone-working maintenance contractors take this training?

 Do you offer team pricing for healthcare organisations?